arisp99/personal-site/content/software/CAvaccines/index.md

 and infectious disease incidence in California counties.

 ## Installation
 To install the package, please run the code below.
-In order to install, devtools must be installed and loaded.
+In order to install, `{devtools}` must be installed.

 ```r
 # install.packages("devtools")